 Not too many gloves address wind, but that’s probably my biggest issue with cold weather running.
 If it’s not windy, I am pretty darn happy…but it picks up and suddenly every inch of me feels a little tighter and wants to curl in to a ball.

 Wool is always a great option for regulating body temperature and pulling moisture away from the body.
 But the outer layer here is like a shell to help block the wind, and with a tighter cuff, you aren’t allowing wind in through the opening either.

 Bonus points for the silcone grippers which mean you can actually hold on to things (cough a phone) while running!

 Warmth Level: 7

 Because of the mitten style, they should be warmer as keeping your fingers together is like putting your whole body in a sleeping bag, trapped heat.
-Additionally they have the super light weight primaloft insulation, I mentioned in running jackets, which means added warth.
+Additionally they have the super light weight insulation, I mentioned in running jackets, which means added warth.

 Warmth Level: 10

 Looking for more reviews to find the best things for your run?

 Checkout our full page of my best running gear reviews and guides to save you time searching and money!
 I share what’s worked for me and fellow runners, along with what wasn’t worth the price tag.